 During the course of the year, you will select a topic for your 12,000-word dissertation and receive expert supervision.
 Students pursuing the Contemporary India stream must select a topic related to contemporary India.

 The MSc is jointly taught by staff within the social sciences and humanities, who will also assess your application.
-The application process is administered by the School of Interdisciplinary Area Studies.
+The application process is administered by the Oxford School of Global and Area Studies.

 Students on the course will experience a variety of teaching modes, including lectures, seminars, classes, student presentations, and small group teaching.
 Supervision for the dissertation will be offered as a series of individual meetings between you and your dissertation supervisor.